MartaL0b0/CS2013_3013/README.md

 # CS2013_3013
 Group 23 Software Engineering Group Project at Trinity College Dublin - Second Semester of 2018-2019

 This application was developed by 2nd and 3rd year Computer Science Students.
-It was an assignment for a module ("Software Engineering Group Project") in which we worked with a client 3rd party.
-To view the original statement of work click [HERE](https://docs.google.com/document/d/1txUZh5TiaYA9gDweK8FRTzW14c7a2z1N9qyPCBCNVYI/edit).
+It was an assignment for the module "Software Engineering Group Project" in which we worked with a 3rd party client.
+To view the **original Statement of Work** click [here](https://docs.google.com/document/d/1txUZh5TiaYA9gDweK8FRTzW14c7a2z1N9qyPCBCNVYI/edit).
+The app's **User Manual** can be found [here](https://bit.ly/2Kfzjb5).

 ![BD logo][logo]